Generative-Labs/Documentation/docs/Ethos-SDK/Dart-SDK/Chat/quick_start.md

 ### Connect with a `SessionKey`

-Now you can connect to Web3MQ with the `SessionKey`.
+Now you can connect to Ethos with the `SessionKey`.

 ```dart
 await client.connectUser(sessionKey)